Dudley Gordon, 3rd Marquess of Aberdeen and Temair

 Lieutenant-Colonel Dudley Gladstone Gordon, 3rd Marquess of Aberdeen and Temair DSO (6 May 1883 - 16 April 1972), styled Lord Dudley Gordon from 1916 to 1965, was a British peer, soldier, and industrialist.

 Early life and family

 Aberdeen was the second son of John Hamilton-Gordon, 1st Marquess of Aberdeen and Temair, and his wife Ishbel, daughter of Dudley Marjoribanks, 1st Baron Tweedmouth.
 He attended Harrow School and was awarded an honorary doctorate of Law from the University of Aberdeen.

 Military service

 He was commissioned a second lieutenant in the 8th Battalion of the Gordon Highlanders in 1914.
 He was shortly thereafter transferred to the 9th Battalion as a temporary captain, and was later promoted to temporary major.
-In 1917, he received the Distinguished Service Order for gallantry in supervising the construction of two artillery tracks under enemy fire.
+In 1917, he was appointed a Companion of the Distinguished Service Order for gallantry in supervising the construction of two artillery tracks under enemy fire.
 He later gained the rank of Lieutenant-Colonel and served as commander of the 8/10th Battalion from 1917 to 1919.